-Encouraging students to develop as responsible citizens and active members of our community is part of the mission of RKA.
+Encouraging students to develop as responsible citizens and active members of our community is Riverdale Kingsbridge Academy MS/HS 141 Course Guide 2025-26 part of the mission of RKA.
 As such, starting in the ninth grade and throughout high school, students will participate in individual, pre-approved volunteer service jobs.
 Each student is expected to complete a total of forty (40) hours of community service by graduation.
 This commitment is separate and apart from Honor Society requirements, and must be completed by the first week of June of their senior year.
 Failure to complete this requirement may result in loss of senior privileges.
-The Community Service requirement has been prorated for the pandemic.
-No Community Service is required for the entire year 20-21 (ie minus 10 hours) if a student was enrolled for HS during that time.